 Take a decongestant or Dramamine.
 There is no conclusive medical evidence these will work once you get off a boat, but some people have reported success with these products.

 Consult a doctor and ask for help if the condition continues over a long time.
-Medications like Klonopin, which is related to Valium, have been known to help.
+Medications or supplements like Klonopin, which is related to Valium, have been known to help.
 But keep in mind there's no definitive scientific proof these medications will actually cure your condition.

 Be patient.
 Except in rare cases, the condition will eventually cure itself.